Licensing Guides

 There are many programs to get the training you need to become a plumbing professional in Florida.
 Some certification programs require only one or two semesters before you can begin serving as an assistant and begin accruing the work experience you need.
 Other programs can be two- or four-year college degree programs in plumbing and heating.

-Here are two great lists to the best plumbing schools in Florida:
+Here's a detailed list of the best plumbing schools in Florida:

-• Niche: 2024 Best Colleges with Plumbing Degrees in Florida
+• Niche: 2026 Best Colleges with Plumbing Degrees in Florida

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED (General Educational Development) degree.

-On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing and working in tight spaces.
+On-the-Job Experience: While on the job, you will need to possess good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Florida Plumbing Licensing Exam Details
+Florida Plumbing Contractor Licensing Exam Details

 More detail is given about what to expect on the exam on the FDBPR website’s Frequently Asked Questions page.